ktmeaton/ncov-recombinant/docs/notes/Notes_v0.7.0.md

 # Development

-This is a minor release aimed towards a `nextclade` dataset upgrade from `2022-10-27` to `2023-01-09` which adds nomenclature for newly designated recombinants `XBH` - `XBM`.
+This is a minor release aimed towards a `nextclade` dataset upgrade from `2022-10-27` to `2023-01-09` which adds nomenclature for newly designated recombinants `XBH` - `XBP`.
 This release also adds initial support for the detection of "recursive recombination" including `XBL` and `XBN` which are recombinants of `XBB`.

 ## Documentation